dan0nchik/SAP-HANA-AutoML/README.md

 <!-- ABOUT THE PROJECT -->
 # About the project
-### Disclaimer
+### ❗️ Warning ❗️
+The project has been frozen for uncertain time 🥶.
+However, you can still use our [web-app](https://share.streamlit.io/dan0nchik/sap-hana-automl/main/web.py).
-This library is an open-source research project and is not part of any official SAP products.
+Also, this library is an open-source research project and is not a part of any official SAP products.
 ### What's this?
 This is a simple but accurate Automated Machine Learning library.
 Based on SAP HANA powerful in-memory algorithms, it provides high accuracy in multiple machine learning tasks.